 Selling-the-benefits marketing is tough and doesn’t come naturally to most people.
 Salespeople and marketers from every industry fall into the trap of selling the features of a product, focusing on what the product can and can't do.
 But a buyer doesn’t want to hear what the product can or cannot do.
 They want to hear what's in it for them.
 How can the product/service help improve their life or business?

-"Sell the Sizzle NOT the Steak"
+"Sell the Sizzle, NOT the Steak"

 Make It Simple

-Stating the benefit plainly ensures no one misses it.
-Not all potential buyers can put the breadcrumb trail of benefits together.
-For example, when talking about selling a computer, a sales person may say “This model has the 64 GB hard drive (feature).
+Plainly stating the benefit ensures no one misses it.
+Not all potential buyers can put the trail of breadcrumb benefits together.
+For example, when talking about selling a computer, a salesperson may say, “This model has the 64 GB hard drive (feature).
 This allows you to store a large amount of software and files (benefit)”.
-The customer may not know exactly why that is a benefit to them.
-It helps to add to the end of that statement “this ultimately saves you time and money by not having to take time out of your day to buy additional hard drives”.
-By adding this phrase the potential buyer knows exactly how the product will benefit them.
+However, the customer may not know exactly why that is a benefit to them.
+It helps to add a little something extra to the end of that statement, like, “This ultimately saves you time and money by not having to take time out of your day to buy additional hard drives”.
+By adding this additional explanation, the potential buyer knows exactly how the product will benefit them.

-Call to Action
+Add a Call to Action

 After you’ve paired a feature with a benefit, you can pair a benefit with a call to action (CTA).
 Building on the computer example above, the salesman might add, "Can I ring this item up for you?”
 Stating why the product will benefit them and immediately following it up with a CTA reinforces the idea that buying the product will benefit the customer, and it adds a sense of urgency -- it adds to the FOMO.

 People are not interested in the doodads or doohickys; they're only interested in how those things affect them.
 People are inherently egocentric and that is okay.
 To be more successful at selling-the-benefits marketing, cater to the selfishness.
 Schedule your free digital marketing audit today and find out what else you can do to be a more successful marketer.